edillormark2/MERN-User-Authentication/README.md

 - Backend: Node.js and Express.
 - Database: MongoDB, with MongoDB Atlas as the cloud-based solution.
 - Authentication: JSON Web Tokens (JWT) for an extra layer of protection.
-- Google Sign-In: Seamlessly sign in using Google account.
+- Google Sign-In: Seamlessly sign in using a Google account.

 ## Development Tools
 - IDE: Visual Studio Code.
 - Version Control: GitHub for efficient version control.

 ## Deployment
-- Firebase: serves as the backend for user authentication and store images.
+- Firebase: serves as the backend for user authentication and storing images.
-= Database: MongoDB Atlas for cloud-based database solutions.
+- Database: MongoDB Atlas for cloud-based database solutions.
 - Hosting: Render provides a reliable and scalable environment for deploying the application.

 ## License